cyrilfocht/cyrilfocht.github.io/_sections/about.md

 order: 1
 ---

 Hi!
-I'm Cyril Focht, a Master's student in computational media at the University of California Santa Cruz.
-My research is in interactive narrative, and I'm writing my thesis on choice poetics and approaches to narrative point of view that aren't centered on player agency.
-As an arts practice I mostly make games and interactive pieces about mysticism, drawing inspiration from traditional and modern works by mystic writers and artists.
+I'm Cyril Focht!
+I'm so happy to see you here!
+I'm a game developer with skills in design, writing, and programming, who does outreach on software studies ( which consists of trying to convince computing professionals and students to study the humanities).
+Many of my games are about mysticism, drawing inspiration from personal practice as well as traditional and modern works by mystic writers and artists, and I'm currently working on a narrative game about a day in people's lives.